GeoWorld: Providing Full-frame Geometry Features to Facilitate 3D Scene Generation: Experiments

 \subsection{Ablation Study}

+\myPara{Direct analysis of gains from the geometric conditions.} We perform two experiments: (i) The removal of geometric conditions throughout the entire process(Fig.~\ref{fig:gains}(c)).
+The purpose of (i) is to provide a straightforward `base model' to demonstrate the gains from our method. (ii) The model conditioned on depth maps(Fig.~\ref{fig:gains}(d)).
+The purpose of (ii) is to demonstrate that the embedding of geometric features is superior to simple geometric conditions.
+As shown in Fig.~\ref{fig:gains}, GeoWorld could provide clearer geometry and sharper visual content.
+This indicates that providing no geometric conditions or providing simple geometric conditions for the video model are both worse than GeoWorld's method of providing high-quality geometric conditions.

-\myPara{Effectiveness of geometry constraints.} We first evaluate the effectiveness of the geometric constraints by comparing the quality of the condition views produced by the geometrical condition generation procedure with predicted views produced by the geometry-constrained diffusion model.
+\myPara{Effectiveness of the geometry-constrained diffusion model.} We then evaluate the effectiveness of geometry-constrained diffusion model by comparing the quality of the condition views produced by the geometric condition generation procedure with predicted views produced by the geometry-constrained diffusion model.
 Fig.~\ref{fig:ab_geoconstraints} shows the visual comparisons.
 It can be clearly observed that the refined videos contain almost no blurry regions, the generated objects are sharper, more detailed, and exhibit clearer geometric structures, demonstrating the effectiveness of geometric constraints.

 \myPara{Design of the geometry-constrained diffusion model.} We then verify the rationality of our model design.
-The design of the geometry-constrained diffusion model consists of two main components: the geometry alignment loss described in Sec.~\ref{sec:geoloss} and the geometry adaptation module described in Sec.~\ref{sec:geoadapt}.
-The quantitative comparison results on the RE10K~\cite{Re10K} test set are presented in Tab.~\ref{tab:ab_modeldesign}.
-Base model refers to directly embedding the geometry features into the model via cross-attention.
+The design of the geometry-constrained diffusion model consists of two main components: the geometric alignment loss described in Sec.~\ref{sec:geoloss} and the geometry adaptation module described in Sec.~\ref{sec:geoadapt}.
+The quantitative comparison results on the RE10K~\cite{Re10K} test set are presented in Tab.~\ref{tab:ab_modeldesign}. `Embed directly' refers to directly embedding the geometry features into the model via cross-attention.
 As shown, each component of our model contributes to improvements in the PSNR metric.
-In particular, introducing the geometry alignment loss leads to an improvement in the LPIPS metric, indicating enhanced perceptual quality, which is consistent with our objective of incorporating real-world geometric information.
+In particular, introducing the geometric alignment loss leads to an improvement in the LPIPS metric, indicating enhanced perceptual quality, which is consistent with our objective of incorporating real-world geometric information.
 We also provide visual comparisons in Fig.~\ref{fig:ab_modeldesign}.
-It can be observed that after introducing the geometry alignment loss, the distorted geometry and artifacts in the outputs are notably reduced, and further incorporating the geometry adaptation module leads to clearer geometric structures in the outputs.
+It can be observed that after introducing the geometric alignment loss, the distorted geometry and artifacts in the outputs are notably reduced, while further incorporating the geometry adaptation module leads to clearer geometric structures, reduces grid-like artifacts, and produces cleaner visual results.